Best Semiconductor Stocks to Watch UK

 Applied Materials’ revenue growth is also consistent with what we are seeing when reviewing Applied Materials’ backlog of orders.
 For example, Applied Materials finished fiscal 2021 with an order backlog of $11.8 billion.

 This number represents an increase of 77% over the year-ago quarter.
-Applied Material’s current market cap is $136.6B and has an incredible one-year return of 72.06%.
+Applied Material’s current market cap is $136.6B and has a one-year return of 72.06%.
 For 2020, Applied Materials generated a dividend yield of 0.64% and had a P/E ratio of 23.64 while earning a generous 6.42 EPS.

 2. Analog Devices (NASDAQ : ADI)